Sludge-Cat-Games/adventum-rules/Core Ruleset/Rolling.md

 ### Crit

 When you succeed on a roll, you can get an elevated success if you get a 20 on the die (not the result).
-The effects of Crits vary depending on the kind of action rolled, and at times, will be up to the **AL’s** discretion.
+When a CRIT is achieved, your current dice pool is doubled.
+You can also spend XP points to upgrade a roll (before modifiers) to CRIT as well.

 ## Dynamic Difficulty